formll/experiment-starter/README.md

 - [ ] Hugging Face integration and NLP capabilities
 - [ ] Advanced augmentations (rand augment, mixup, etc.) from timm
 - [ ] AMP and other running time optimizations from timm
-- [ ] WandB / Comet integration
+- [X] WanDB integration
-- [ ] Logging cpu, gpu and memory utilization (note: wandb does that automatically, at least to some extent)
+- [X] Logging cpu, gpu and memory utilization - available with WanDB
+- [ ] Comet integration
 - [ ] Support evaluation on multiple datasets (e.g., ImageNetV2)
 - [ ] Sent Slack / SMS notifications for jobs finishing / failing etc. (needs some design to make sure we don't get overwhelmed with notifications in jobs with many experiments)